Documentation Index

 nvm.maxTransactions (if set)

-6.4 Stripe Connect Routing
+6.4 PSP Connect Routing

-When nvm.merchantAccountId is present, the facilitator MUST route funds to the merchant’s Stripe Connected Account using Stripe Connect’s transfer_data parameter.
-The facilitator MAY apply platform fees via the application_fee_amount parameter.
+When nvm.merchantAccountId is present, the facilitator MUST route funds to the merchant’s connected account on the PSP that backs the plan:

 The facilitator MUST return a receipt.
 The PAYMENT-RESPONSE header contains x402-standard fields: